rajeshv23/twydev.github.io/_posts/2019-05-24-the-effective-engineer.md

 - Beware of anchoring bias. avoid giving initial guesstimate and committing to the number without outlining the tasks.
 - Use multiple approaches to estimate the same task for more confidence. based on tasks, based on empirical data, based on number of systems etc.
 - Beware the mythical man-month. number of persons assigned to the task and time spent are not interchangeable, hence be very careful using man-day metrics.
-- Use timeboxing to constraint tasks that can grow in scope. examples are research and evaluation, set a hard deadline and force a decision within a time box.
+- Use time-boxing to constraint tasks that can grow in scope. examples are research and evaluation, set a hard deadline and force a decision within a time box.
 - Allow others to challenge the estimates.
 - iteratively improve the estimate. measure the actual effort and time taken, estimates can be refined to be more accurate as the project progresses, and reflect on making better estimates in future.